 - Relax in the family-friendly Albert Winn Park

-3. Old Sacramento – where to stay in Sacramento for history lovers
+3. Old Sacramento – where to stay for history lovers

-On top of the stunning old architecture of the historic houses, the area is located near the water and has a cute Tower Bridge, maybe not as famous as the one in London, but it sure gives it a run for its money!
+On top of the stunning old architecture of the historic hous§es, the area has a cute Tower Bridge, maybe not as famous as the one in London, but it sure gives it a run for its money!
 And at night, just as the first star in the sky appears, the views get even better when they turn on the fairy lights!
-What a magical and romantic sight!

 Located near the Sacramento River, this lovely property offers some great views of the city!
 Chill by the outdoor pool and enjoy the weather before heading out to explore the town.
 The hotel has family rooms, with views of the river and a fitness center.
 Don’t worry if you don’t find a place to eat, there’s a restaurant on-site and a bar!